Calq/Client-Android/README.md

 Installation
 ------------

-For Android Studio simple add Calq as a gradle dependency in `build.gradle`
+For Android Studio simply add Calq as a gradle dependency in `build.gradle`

 ```
 dependencies {
 	/* ... */
-    compile 'io.calq:library:1.1.0'
+    compile 'io.calq:library:1.1.1'
 }
 ```